-Coyotes are comfortable in the water, and will not hesitate to wade through icy streams or swim across short stretches of lakes or rivers.
-When it is summer, coyotes can often be seen bathing in streams to keep cool.
-Coyotes can also be seen washing mud from their coats in rivers and streams.
+Coyotes are comfortable in the water and will not hesitate to wade through icy streams or swim across short stretches of lakes or rivers.
+Coyotes can often be seen bathing in streams to keep cool during summer.
+Coyotes can also wash mud from their coats in rivers and streams.

 Coyotes will also follow their prey into the water.
-Coyotes will not let their prey escape due to water.
+Coyotes will not let their prey escape due to moisture.

 Why Do Coyotes Swim?

 There are a few reasons why coyotes choose to swim.
-One reason is that they swim to hunt.
-The population of the coyote is very high in North America.
-Due to competition from food from other coyotes and other animals, they need to hunt whatever food is available.
+One reason is that they float to hunt.
+The population of coyotes is very high in North America.
+Due to competition for food from other coyotes and animals, they must pursue whatever food is available.

 Today, coyotes occupy most of the North American Continent.
 This has led to changes in the diet of the coyotes.
-As far back as the 1700s, coyotes were rapidly expanding their habitat across North America.
+As far back as the 1700s, coyotes rapidly expanded their habitat across North America.

-Today, coyotes are found in an increasing number of cities in the United States and Canada inland and on coastal areas.
-This has led to coyotes adapting to prey on animals and fish found around ponds, lakes, rivers and streams.
+Today, coyotes are found in many cities in the United States and Canada inland and coastal areas.
+This has led to coyotes adapting to prey on animals and fish found around ponds, lakes, rivers, and streams.

-Due to their vast population, coyotes will eat whatever food source is available to them.
+Due to their vast population, coyotes will eat whatever food source is available.
 Coyotes are highly versatile in their choice but are primarily carnivores.
-90% of a coyotes diet consists of meat.
+90% of a coyote’s diet consists of meat.

-Coyotes swim after young water birds, while looking for fish and amphibians to feed on.
-Coyotes do not regularly go after these as their primary food source, but when food is short, these can male up a large portion of their diet.
+Coyotes swim after young water birds while looking for fish and amphibians to feed on.
+Coyotes do not regularly go after these as their primary food source, but when food is short, these can make up a large portion of their diet.

-Coyotes have a wide area of hunting, and water will not hinder them from crossing to another side in search of prey.
-Coyotes will swim to the other side and continue its hunt.
+Coyotes have a wide area for hunting, and water will not hinder them from crossing to another side to search for prey.
+Coyotes will swim to the other side and continue their hunt.

-Coyotes will also swim to escape from the predators.
-Common predators that feed on coyotes include bears, cougars, wolves, mountain lions, eagles and other coyotes.
+Coyotes will also swim to escape from predators.
+Common predators that feed on coyotes include bears, cougars, wolves, mountain lions, eagles, and other coyotes.

-In the wild, coyotes encounter fierce competition, parasites, and habitat loss which leads to population control.
-Humans also pose a threat for coyotes in the hunt for their skins.
-When a predator attacks a coyote, they will run away.
+Coyotes encounter fierce competition, parasites, and habitat loss in the wild, leading to population control.
+Humans also pose a threat to coyotes in the hunt for their skins.
+When a predator attacks a coyote, it will run away.
 If they encounter a river or a lake, they will swim across to try and escape.

 As with dogs, some coyotes seem to like the water, whereas others do not.
-This is backed up by a quote from Ta17rem on Predator Masters Forum, who states that coyotes would wait for the river to freeze before crossing a river, whereas other ones would use a bridge.
+Coyotes have been known to wait for rivers to freeze before crossing, whereas others have also been seen to use bridges.

-Another member of the forum, pk1, said that he had seen coyotes swim across flooded irrigation ditches to get to a field on the other side.
-He also states that coyotes would cross ponds and marshes to get to ducks and geese that had been wounded by hunters, but not cleaned up.
+Coyotes have also been seen to swim across flooded irrigation ditches to get to a field.
+Coyotes will cross ponds and marshes to get to ducks and geese wounded by hunters but not cleaned up.

-Coyotes can swim and will do so out of necessity for food, to escape predators, or just simply, to get to the other side.
+Coyotes can swim and do so out of necessity for food, to escape predators, or get to the other side.